Rajspeaks/Rajspeaks/README.md

   def qualification():
     print('📚 Master of Computer Application from Heritage Institute of Tcehnology,\
               Bachelor of Computer Application from Netaji Subhash Engineering College')
+              #Learning has no limits

+  def activities():
+    print(' Founder & blogger of @TheTechLearner, @HackiTalki')
+          #Trying to follow my passion

   def interests():
     print('👨‍💻 Blogging, 📸 Photography,\
            📖 Reading story books,\
            🎬 Science-friction movies\
            💻 Web Designing')
+           #There are more in the bucket

 Rajdeep.work()
 Rajdeep.skills()